CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 Note that each user can have only one active session open in the _interactive_ partition.
-Furher in interactive partition you can reserve in maximum 1 core, 16 GB of memory, 7 days of computing, 160 GB of local scratch space and 0 gpus.
+Furher in interactive partition you can reserve in maximum 1 core, 16 GB of memory, 7 days of time, 160 GB of local scratch space and 0 gpus.

 If your requests exceed these limits or you already have a session in intercative partition, then the job can be submitted to _small_ or _gpu_